Return to Stephen King home page

 "No, not now," Garraty asked. <-- Garraty didn't ask.
 There's no question-mark.
 It ends with a comma, like he's going to continue, but he doesn't.

 - why was it so hard for Olson to go back and pick up his food belt?
-Even if he got an instant penalty-warning, it would be his first.
+Even if he got an instant violation-warning, it would be his first.

 I'm not aware that he had other warnings.
 The only way he wouldn't be allowed to walk in the opposite direction to get his food-belt is if he had 3 warnings.

-In that case, it would be an instant ticket to get a penalty-warning.
+In that case, it would be an instant ticket to get a violation-warning.

 "his foot came down on a discarded belt of food concentrates.
 Surprised, he looked up.
 It had been Olson's.
 His hands were twitching at his waist.
 There was a look of frowning surprise on his face.